Nearly Minimax Optimal Submodular Maximization with Bandit Feedback: CONCLUSION

 \section{CONCLUSION}

-In this paper we showed that $\min_i(iT^{2/3}n^{1/3} + \sqrt{n^{k-i}T})$, ignoring logarithmic factors, is a lower bound on the regret against robust greedy solutions of stochastic submodular functions, and matched this bound with an algorithm.
-This work is the first minimax lower bound for submodular bandits, and it remains open to prove similar minimax optimal bounds in the adversarial setting, and in general, any offline-to-online greedy procedure that is robust to noise (e.g. Non-monotonic submodular maximization were the greedy approach gets a $1/2$-approximation of the function).
+In this paper we showed that $\min_L(L^{1/3}T^{2/3}n^{1/3} + \sqrt{{n \choose k - L}T})$, ignoring logarithmic factors, is a lower bound on the regret against robust greedy solutions of stochastic submodular functions, and a stronger lower bound if the algorithm class is slightly restricted.
+We also matched this bound with an algorithm.
+This work is the first minimax lower bound for submodular bandits, and beyond closing the $k^{2/3}$ gap between the general lowerbound and upperbound, it remains open to prove similar minimax optimal bounds in settings with different types of constraint such as matroid, or in general, any offline-to-online greedy procedure that is robust to local noise (e.g. Non-monotonic submodular maximization where the greedy approach gets a $1/2$-approximation of the function, or DR-submodular optimization for the continuous setting which also has a $(1 - e^{-1})$-approximation).